celsworthy/Installer/README_AutoMaker.txt

 Auto-display scale added for displays less than 800 pixels high.
 Fixed an issue when filament slip is detected during purge - options were switched over STL load optimised
-Language files updated for German, Finnish, Swedish, Japanese, Russian, Korean and Traditional Chinese
+Language files updated for German, Finnish, Swedish, Japanese, Russian, Korean and Traditional Chinese - added Spanish

 User Preferences - accessed via the gear icon at the top right of the screen:
 -----------------------------------------------------------------------------